nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 ## Example Scenario ##

-An authorised NRLS Consumer searches for a patient's relevant health record using the NRLS to discover potentially vital information to support a patient's emergency crisis care.
+An authorised NRL Consumer searches for a patient's relevant health record using the NRL to discover potentially vital information to support a patient's emergency crisis care.

 ### Request Query ###